comagic/pg_test/README.rst

 - parent
    In case, when some test has the same sql request but with different parameters this section can be used for minimization copy-paste.
-Using this option will create new test with copy of parameters from paretn test case.
+Using this option will create new test with copy of parameters from parent test case.
+   **NOTE**: `parent` now supports several levels of inheritance.
+See details in **Inheritance** section.

 - cleanup
    Option for 'sql' request which remove data created by execution first 'sql'